 You have chemically treated the hair: The hair strands can only take a certain amount of chemicals so if you previously applied a chemical on your hair, stay away from applying the Japanese hair-straightening chemical, as you will damage the hair.

 You suffer from hair loss, dryness, dandruff, and hair breakage: If you suffer from any of the above conditions, it’s an indication that your hair is suffering from a protein deficiency.
 The chemicals in the Japanese hair straightening treatment will strip your hair of the vital proteins hence making the condition worse.

 If you are suffering from hair loss and other conditions and you still want the treatment, get the input of a professional.

 How do you take of the Japanese hair straightening?

 If you have healthy, strong hair and have applied the hair straightening treatment, you should strive to make it last for as long as possible.
 Thankfully, there are plenty of ways to make it possible.
 Some of these ways include:

 Give treatment enough time to stick to the hair: For the treatment to stick to the hair, you should give it time to interact with the hair.
-This calls for you to avoid washing it immediately after coming from the permanent hair straightening salon Bethesda.
+This calls for you to avoid washing it immediately after coming from the permanent hair straightening salon Potomac.
 A good rule of thumb is to only wash the hair after 72 hours.

 Avoid creasing the hair: You should aim to keep the hair as straight as possible.
 This calls for you to keep off clips, hairbands, and other accessories that might crease the hair.